partiql/partiql-docs/RFCs/0033-graph-query.md

   - If `x` is a path variable, it does not produce an attribute in the struct, according to this RFC.

+This semantics naturally supports the important property lookup use case from GPML[^gpml-paper] on property graphs.
+That is, evaluating an expression of the form _v_**.a** where _v_ is a node or an edge and **a** is a property name:
+- In GPML[^gpml-paper], **.a** is a property lookup operation specifically defined for graph nodes and edges.
+- In PartiQL, **.a** remains the operation of a key lookup in a struct, which would succeed under the above semantics as long as _v_ has a struct as its payload.

 ## Implementation-Dependent Aspects